lenseswaenen/lenseswaenen.github.io/_posts/2023-06-16-unbiased_variance_inference_sympy.md

 This toy model is (almost) the simplest one I could think of to work with in this post.
 The real application behind it is a lot more complicated and hush-hush.
 To give some physical intuition: $X$ and $Y$ may be two random processes that have significantly different time scales. $X$ varies slowly and $Y$ varies quickly.
 And $m_1$ and $m_2$ are observed on day 1, while $m_3$ and $m_4$ are observed on day 2.
 Notice that we assume to know that the means of $X$ and $Y$ are zero.
 This is not very common: Usually people try to infer the mean, or infer the mean and standard deviation, but rarely only the standard deviation.
 We make this choice as it simplifies some of the math.

 In the blog post we consider two solution strategies to this problem.
 The first one is currently being used in the real application.
-This solution is now preferred because of it satisfies the property of **unbiasedness**.
+This solution is now preferred because it satisfies the property of **unbiasedness**.
 However, the method also allows for negative estimates of the variances, which hopefully strikes you as very undesireable too!
 So afterwards, I try and solve this, to no avail, but with a lot of lessons learned.

 # Unbiasedness
 I've put the term **unbiasedness** in bold twice above now, so before we go into the solution strategies, let's expand on this topic.
 What is unbiasedness?
 Why should we want it?